-Yo ho ho, it’s that time of the year again.
-And no, we’re not talking about Christmas (yet).
-Just like last year, a bunch of Virtual Private Network (in short – VPN) providers are offering special deals in October because of National Cybersecurity Awareness Month (NCSAM).
-Perhaps not everyone is aware of this occasion, so here is the story of how NCSAM began.
-For those who are already familiar, skip straight to the VPN deals offered in 2018 – we bet there’s at least a couple that will garner your interest.
+Just like last year, VPN providers are offering special deals in October because of National Cybersecurity Awareness Month (NCSAM).
+Perhaps not everyone is aware of this occasion, so below you will also find the story of how NCSAM began.
+For those who are already familiar, here are the NCSAM VPN deals offered in 2019.

 What is National Cybersecurity Awareness Month?

 National Cybersecurity Awareness Month, NCSAM in short, is a clumsily-named initiative to inform us all about the possible dangers lurking beneath the dark waters of the internet and how we can protect ourselves and our families from them.
 The idea was born way back in 2003, when the US Department of Homeland Security, along with the National Cyber Security Alliance, decided on a mutual effort to raise awareness of cybercrime and online security in an ever-growing digital world.

 Why do we need this National Cybersecurity Awareness Month?